sprucelabsai/developer.spruce.ai/README.md

 I don't even know where to start...

-How about this, let's start with what you'll be able to do by the time this adventure is over and work backgrounds from there!
+How about this; let's start with what you'll be able to do by the time this adventure is over and work backwards from there!

 Ok, so, we're going to build a simple Todo Skill!